HackerFilesT1/wp-downloadmanager-extended/README.md

   template variables for binary file sizes (KiB/MiB/GiB/TiB);
 * Add sorting options for embedded download lists;
-* When rendering the post stream, make it possible to show only the top few items of an embedded download list with a "More…" link that points to the single post, wherein the complete embedded download list will be rendered;
+* When rendering the post stream, make it possible to show only the top few items of an embedded download list, terminated with a "More…" link that points to the single post, wherein the complete embedded download list will be rendered;